Authorization

 • Choose a public page in your workspace that you want users to be able to duplicate.

-• Navigate to your integration’s settings and go to the Distribution tab.
+• Navigate to your integration’s settings and go to the Basic Information tab.

 • Scroll to the bottom of your distribution settings and add the URL of the Notion page you selected to the Notion URL for optional template input.